 That would obviously add up to a huge difference.
 Even if we take out weekends, that’s 130 million pieces of trash.
 What would that weigh?

 Those acts would create an effect in society right until people were so used to it being cleaned that they never threw anything down in the first place.
 In which case we can then shift our change-a-day energies to something else.

 Now, this change can be something like picking up one piece of garbage a day, or it can by doing one small favour in traffic per day.
 It doesn’t matter how we improve the world.
 It only matters that we do.

-Again, just imagine: half a million or so drivers all doing one small favour per day.
+Again, just imagine: half a million or so drivers or transit riders all doing one small favour per day?
 We would feel that.
 Every city would feel friendlier.
 Everyone would get to work in a better mood.
-And like with the kid with the garbage, it will chain out.
+And like with the kid with the garbage, it will echo in society.
 People will see one person do it and they will too.

-Decide for yourself.
-They can literally be anything.
-But your assignment today is to find and enact your two commitments–your two ongoing changes.
-Let one person into traffic, always offer to water the plants at work.
+Let’s let one person into traffic, or always offer to water the plants at work.
 Or pick up one small wrapper, and then offer to run the Corporate Challenge team.
-Give someone your seat on the bus and then collect and ensure that no one’s birthday gets forgotten about at work.
-Start making a list of your tiny changes and makes sure you hit each one each day.
-You will start to feel good about that.
+Give someone our seat on the bus, or collect the dates and ensure that no one’s birthday gets forgotten about at work.

 Assignment: Two things.
 One for co-workers or schoolmates, the other for fellow citizens.
 Two every workday.
 Go.